MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.1.md

 **Exploits**

-Exploits used payloads to exploit target system and get meterpreter shell.
+Exploits used payloads to exploit the target system and get a meterpreter shell.

 ```
 # ls /usr/share/metasploit-framework/modules/exploits/